 Concert Artists Guild 2013

-2013-10-25 Violinist Alexi Kenney '15 (in photo), student of Donald Weilerstein, and pianist Ko-Eun Lee '04 PREP, former student of Wha-Kyung Byun at NEC at Walnut Hill program are selected two of the three prize winners in the Concert Artists Guild Victor Elmaleh Competition.
-They each receive management through CAG and a New York recital.
+2013-10-25 Violinist Alexi Kenney '15, student of Donald Weilerstein, and pianist Ko-Eun Lee '04 PREP, former student of Wha-Kyung Byun at NEC at Walnut Hill program were selected two of the three prize winners in the Concert Artists Guild Victor Elmaleh Competition.
+They each received management through CAG and a New York recital.

 ARD Munich 2013